-Mince pies, Christmas trees, Robins, an old man with a beard filling your stockings with gifts?
-What have they really got to do with a baby being born in a Middle Eastern stable?
+Mince pies, Christmas trees, robins, an old man with a beard filling your stockings with gifts?
+What have they got to do with a baby being born in a Middle Eastern stable?

-How did Romans, Anglo Saxons, Vikings, Tudors and Victorians celebrate Christmas?
+- How Romans, Anglo Saxons, Vikings, Tudors and Victorians celebrated Christmas

-Meet the Lord of Misrule and what that means in your classroom!
+- Who is the Lord of Misrule and what does that means in your classroom?

-Find out the stories behind Christmas Carols, the Nativity play, and Angels and Shepherds
+- The stories behind Christmas carols, the Nativity play, and angels and shepherds

 The holly and the ivy,